ahmohamed/NetPathMiner/README.md

 You will need also the header files, which can be obtained from NPM_dependecies.tar file.
 After extracing it, copy the include directory to the installation directory.

-Finally, set the `LIB_XML2` variable to point to the installation directory, which should now contain dll files inder `bin` and header files under `include`.
+Finally, set the `LIB_XML2` variable to point to the installation directory, which should now contain dll files under `bin` and header files under `include`.

 ##### Installing libSBML